dtxiong/rapid-prototyping/week4.md

 Our end goal is to determine a method to cook food and heat water using solar energy.
 One possible method will directly heat the food/pan using solar rays which are passed through a lens or reflected by a mirror.
 Another method would be to indirectly heat the food and water by converting the power into electricity first, then using the electricity to heat the water and food.

+This week, we did research in preparation for the pin-up, where we presented our thoughts to the other groups.

 There are several options for focusing light rays to directly heat the food and water: Parabolic mirror, Spherical Mirror, Fresnel Lens

 Advantages of using a reflector instead of fresnel lens: will get all the wavelengths.